thestevenbell/devicurious/README.md

+# thestevenbell.github.io
+Website, Projects and Portfolio for Steven Bell

+#### Developement:
+to compile and serve locally:  $ `bundle exec Jekyll serve`

+#### Directions for using this Jekyll based blog engine on GitHub Pages.

+- add blog posts by renaming the file to fit the naming convention:
+2016-02-20-static-site-template-with-jade-sass-gulp-bourbon-neat.md
+(yr-mo-day-name.md)

+- Add the file to the _posts directory

 This theme stared out being a fork from the [Block-log](https://github.com/anandubajith/block-log).
 It still keeps many similarities.
 Minimal-block is a minimalistic, responsive and friendly Jekyllrb theme.
 It has almost no javascript (except for disquss), static social share buttons, rss, paginator, clean and simple permalinks and RSS.